pesu-dev/auth-link-portal/README.md

 - **No Credential Storage**: The website does not store Discord or PESU passwords
 - **Secure Database**: All data is stored securely in MongoDB with proper access controls
 - **Role-based Access**: Commands are restricted based on user permissions and server roles

-## 📊 Project Status

-- **Active Development**: The website is actively maintained and updated
-- **Community Driven**: Features are developed based on community needs
-- **Production Ready**: Currently deployed and serving the PESU Discord community

 ## 📄 License